28 minute read time

 Figure 3.23 illustrates another great typography-centric email design.
 Frost Design use a single-column layout very effectively thanks to strong separations.

 Even though the email in Figure 3.24 consists mostly of a large image file, it makes the image subservient to the primary content.
 We talked about using typographic characters as design elements in plain text emails, but Reconsider Design provide an excellent example of how this technique can be applied equally well to HTML emails: the two slash characters (//) that precede each heading provide a strong visual cue, tying the design together.
 Even better, they work independently of images being enabled.

 Although most of this guide is focused around regular email newsletters, there are plenty of other uses for HTML email.
 Have a look at these standout examples.
 Unlike newsletters, these special-purpose emails have even greater freedom to center on a single key message or idea.

 Figure 3.25 shows a great example of an invitation email.
 All the key information is presented in a single column, with an interesting theme tying the design together.

 Figure 3.26 shows a holiday greeting card sent by cabedge.com.
-Notice how the graphic at the top reinforces the holiday theme while also serving as a subtle arrow that draws the eye down the the message, which is short and sweet.
+Notice how the graphic at the top reinforces the holiday theme, while also serving as a subtle arrow that draws the eye down the message, which is short and sweet.

 The reminder email from DHL Express shown in Figure 3.27 has a lot of positive features: it uses an image as a supporting element rather than for core content; it has a clearly stated, personal message; and it has an obvious call to action.